altomator/Image_Retrieval/README.md

 - IPTC topic classification (considering the WW1 theme)
 - image genres classification (photo/drawing/map...)

 It outputs one XML metadata file per document, describing the document (title, date...), each page of the document and the included illustrations.
-Some illustrations are "filtered" due to their nature (empty page, bindings).
+Some illustrations are "filtered" due to their nature (empty page, bindings) thanks to the Gallica Pagination API.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>